zarzycki/betacast/py_atm_to_cam/nudging/NUDGING_SIM_INSTRUCT.md

 ## Generating nudging target files

 The first step is to create nudging files from reanalysis.
-On Cheyenne this is easy using Betacast and the existing ERA5 stored in the RDA, although you could also generate nudging with GFS/CFSR using this workflow as well.
+This is easy using Betacast and the existing ERA5 stored in the RDA, although you could also generate nudging with GFS/CFSR using this workflow as well.

 ```
 cd $BETACAST/atm_to_cam/nudging